-Read these five pieces of advice to stop yourself from buying a total fucking lemon, yeah?
+Read these five pieces of advice to stop yourself from buying a cat in a bag, yeah?

 1. Check Its VIN number

 A VIN, or Vehicle Identification Number, is a car’s history or its DNA.
-This 17 digit-long code will reveal the car you fancy registration date, true mileage, and any previous accidents or modifications that have been carried out, as well as even model-specific defects.
+This 17 digit-long code can be used to get a car history report, which will reveal the vehicle’s registration date, true mileage, and any previous accidents or modifications that have been carried out, as well as even model-specific defects.

 2. Time Things Right